georgegausden/cart263/README.md

 # cart263
-This is George Gausden's coursework repository for CART263
+This is George Gausden's coursework repository for CART263 - Creative Computation II.